Houseboat Terms and Conditions

 - Additional Guests – An additional guest fee applies to overnight guests beyond the standard occupancy reservation as well as any visitors during your stay per day.
 All guests/visitors must register with Zolna Yachts management.

-- Open Bar Service – An open bar service is available aboard the Nerissa yacht.
+- Open Bar Service – An open bar service is available aboard the Nerissa yacht only.
 We offer both Top Shelf Service (water/sodas, craft beer, premium wine & premium branded alcohol) and Standard Shelf Service (water/sodas, domestic beer, house wine & house alcohol).
 Both levels of service include a bartender.
 Open bar service is offered in one, two and three hours in duration and is priced per person.
-Bar service beyond the purchased open bar service duration will be offered as a cash bar service only.
+Bar service beyond the purchased open bar service duration will be offered as a cash or tab bar service only.

 - Gratuity – A gratuity is NOT included in the price of your charter cruise with the exception of the Nerissa.
 If you are happy with service during your charter, please consider a gratuity for the Captain & crew.